ADC-UMN/site/content/_index/coding/index.md

   image = "kickoff.jpg"
 +++

 We build apps.
 Here at App Developers Club, you will get support and resources for developing web and mobile apps you always dreamed of, either independently or in teams.
-Contact us for funding you may need as you develop your own apps.
 We run workshops for beginners to learn to create apps from no prior experience.